anishathalye/dotbot/README.md

 Shell commands support an extended syntax as well, which provides more fine-grained control.
-A command can be specified as a dictionary that contains the command to be run, a description, and whether `stdin`, `stdout`, and `stderr` are enabled.
+A command can be specified as a dictionary that contains the command to be run, a description, whether to suppress outputting the command in the display via `suppressShellCmd`,  and whether `stdin`, `stdout`, and `stderr` are enabled.
 In this syntax, all keys are optional except for the command itself.

 #### Example